flixtechs-labs/laravel-authorizer/README.md

 ## Usage

-This package generates a batteries included policy skeletons.
+This package generates a batteries included policy skeleton.
 You just have to generate a policy and authorize in your controllers.

 ### Generate a policy for one model